Modwake/Timer-Adjuster/README.md

 z=0
 ```

 All of the above options can be changed.
-And it is reccomended to set `Change_at_runtime` to `false` after you're happy with the value
+It is reccomended to set `Change_at_runtime` to `false` after you're happy with the value

 You can press the `Update_key` button at runtime to reload the offset value should you change them inside the **timerFix.cfg**.